orsha1/polarization-analyzer/README.md

 -------------

 To use this tool, provide the configuration in a JSON file named `config.json`.
 An example of the configuration file is provided below:

 {  "type":  "vasp",  "path":  "path/to/POSCAR.vasp",  "name":  "perovskite",  "save_pbc_vasp":  true  }

 -   `"type"`: Specifies the type of input file.
-Currently supports only `"vasp"` format.
+Currently supports only `"vasp"` POSCAR format.
 -   `"path"`: Path to the VASP POSCAR file.
 -   `"name"`: Name for the output files.
 -   `"save_pbc_vasp"`: Whether to save the supercell with periodic boundary conditions (PBC).